Apple Partition Map: Layout

 Each entry of the partition table is the size of one data block, which is normally 512 bytes.
 Each partition entry on the table is the size of one block or sector of data.
 Because the partition table itself is also a partition, the size of this first partition limits the number of entries to the partition table itself.

 The normal case is that 64 sectors (64 × 512 = 32 KB) are used by the Apple Partition Map: one block for the Driver Descriptor Map as Block 0, one block for the partition table itself and 62 blocks for a maximum of 62 data partitions.

-Each partition entry includes the starting sector and the size, but also a name, a type, a position of the data area and possible boot code.
+Each partition entry includes the starting sector and the size, as well as a name, a type, a position of the data area, and a possible boot code.
 It also includes the total number of partitions in that partition table.
-This ensures that, after reading the first partition table entry, the firmware is aware of how many blocks more to read from the media in order to have processed every partition table entry.
+This ensures that, after reading the first partition table entry, the firmware is aware of how many blocks more to read from the media in order to process every partition table entry.
 All entries are in big-endian byte-order.